erSubhashThapa/100daysofcode/post-log.md

 $newLink = "<script defer src='".$jsLink."/".$jsFiles[0]."' type=\"text/javascript\"></script>";
 ?>
 ```
+#### Premium Cache Plugin $$$

-If this work around doesn't suite you, WP Fastest Cache *Pro* can do this at the click of a button.
+If this workaround doesn't suite you, WP Fastest Cache *Premium* can do this at the click of a button.
+However, [Online Media Masters recommends](https://onlinemediamasters.com/wp-fastest-cache-settings/) WP Rocket if you are going to pay for premium.
+> Is WP Fastest Cache Premium worth it?
+>
+>If you're going to spend money on a premium cache plugin, most people use WP Rocket since it comes with more features than WP Fastest Cache Premium and will typically yield better results.

+Of course, if you love quality, saving money, and have questionable morals you can try to get the torrent for the plugin.
+I don't judge!
+Especially because I tried to do that myself but had trouble getting the torrent to work.

+WP Fastest Cache Premium costs a one time payment of $49.99.
+The pricing for WP Rocket is more confusing- it seems like it would come out more expensive.
 <hr>

 ### 3. Optimize Images & Videos